Out-of-Time-Ordered Crystals and Fragmentation

 Importantly, the existence of dynamical symmetries immediately implies that observables do not relax, even at infinite temperatures and for quenches from generic initial states.
 This means that the system has a stronger property than quantum many-body scarring (cf. \cite{fragscars}).
 It also implies the existence of l-bits (or strictly local conservation laws) $[A^{(M)}_{nm}(x),A^{(M')}_{m'n'}(y)]$ for $\omega^{(M)}_{mn}=\omega^{(M')}_{m'n'}$ with $\omega^{(M)}_{mn}=E^{(M)}_m-E^{(M)}_n$.
-These generalise the ones studied in \cite{flatband}.
+These generalise the ones studied in \cite{flatband} and split the system along $-1$ sectors.

 We may also easily apply the bound \eqref{bound} to an observable $V_y$ by picking a subsystem of $M$ sites and writing $V_y$ in the eigenbasis of $H^{(M)}_x$.
-Then we may find $D_{k,m,z}$ for the bound directly.
 Focusing only on one choice of $H^{(M)}_z$ acting non-trivially only on $\Lambda_{M,z}$ at infinite temperature $\beta=0$ the lower bound $\FF^{(M,z)}_{WV}(x,y,\omega)$ takes the compact form (using orthonormality of the eigenstates of $H^{(M)}_z$),